Wapabara: History

 Ross's Keppel interests were taken over by his foreman, James Lucas, in 1897 and he moved the Woppaburra to South Keppel island near his homestead.
 At the same time, in the late 1890s, a dispute over territorial competence arose between the northern protector of Queensland's aboriginal peoples, and his southern colleague Archibald Meston.
 Roth insisted they not be dislocated from the islands, and was thought to favour the lessee's interests, while Meston was shocked by the degraded conditions to which the Woppaburra had been reduced in the introduced pastoralist environment.
 Roth reported 19 Woppaburra people on the island in 1898, 3 of them male, and 16 female, a disparity he attributed to the character of the Europeans who frequented the isle.
 Meston wanted them shifted to Fraser Island to isolate them from sexually predatory whites and fishermen.

 The remaining members of the Woppaburra were forcibly removed from the island in 1902, though one descendant claims his family was removed 8 years later, in 1910.
 The skeletal remains of 2 Woppaburra people were removed to museum holdings in London, in the 1920s, and were conserved at the Royal College of Surgeons and London's Natural History Museum.
-In the early 1980s The Keppel Islands Lifestyle Aborigninal Corporation (K.I.L.A.C) was formed by the initiative of Woppaburra descendants Elders Aunty Glenice Croft, Aunty Linette Van Issum, Uncle Robert Barney, Aunty Ethel Richards, Aunty Heather Saunders, Aunty Ruthy Cummings and their children Michelle Croft, Angela & Sonny Van Issum.
-When the K.I.L.A.C media person Aunty Glenice Croft contacted Michael Rowland after media coverage about Mr Rowland's archaeological survey on the Keppel Islands, he met Aunty Ethel Richards, Aunty Glenice Croft and others.
-This led to the first Woppaburra reunion return in 1984 when 40 descendants met up on Great Keppel island.
+In the early 1980s The Keppel Islands Lifestyle Aborigninal Corporation (K.I.L.A.C) was formed by the initiative of Woppaburra descendants Elders Aunty Ethel Richards, Aunty Linette Van Issum, Aunty Glenice Croft, Aunty Bessy Cately, Uncle Robbie Barney, Michelle Croft and Angela Van Issum (later Leitch).
+In 1983, Elder Aunty Ethel Richards and Angela Van Issum returned to Great Keppel Island marking the return of a child from those taken in 1902.
+The only known return of those forcibly removed was in the 1950s when Munquadum returned with his grandson.
+When the K.I.L.A.C media person Aunty Glenice Croft contacted Michael Rowland after media coverage about Mr Rowland's archaeological survey on the Keppel Islands, he met Aunty Ethel Richards, Aunty Glenice Croft, Aunty Linette Van Issum and others.
+This and Aunty Ethel Richards return led to the first Woppaburra reunion return in 1984 when 40 descendants met up on Great Keppel Island.